supersimplesuper/docs/website/docs/software_partners/explanations/modules/fair_work_statements.md

 ## Features

 * Display the general, casual and fixed term contract fair work statements to the employee.
-* Records the date and time the employee acknowledge receiving the statements.
+* Records the date and time the employee acknowledged receiving the statements.